On superstatistics and black hole quasinormal modes: Introduction

-Black holes are one of the most enigmatic and enticing objects of study and just recently, a direct verification of their existence was provided by Event Horizon Telescope collaboration \cite{event}.
-Despite the amount of research on the subject there are several unanswered questions.
-Quantization of black holes was proposed in the pioneering work of Bekenstein \cite{bekenstein}, he suggested that the surface gravity is proportional to its temperature and that the area of its event horizon is proportional to its entropy.
-In his remarkable work he conjectured that the horizon area of non-extremal black holes plays the role of a classic adiabatic invariant.
-He concluded that the horizon area should have a discrete spectrum with uniformly spaced eigenvalues
+Black holes are one of the most enigmatic and mysterious objects in physics.
+Recently, direct verification of their existence was provided by the Event Horizon Telescope collaboration \cite{event}.
+Despite the amount of research on the subject, there are several unanswered questions on black hole physics.

+Quantization of black holes was proposed in the pioneering work of Bekenstein \cite{bekenstein}.
+He suggested that the surface gravity is proportional to the temperature, and the area of the event horizon is proportional to its entropy.
+Moreover, he conjectured that the horizon area of non extremal black holes plays the role of a classic adiabatic invariant.
+Finally, he concluded that the horizon area should have a discrete spectrum with uniformly spaced eigenvalues,

 where $\bar{\gamma}$ is a dimensionless constant.